Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/devops/Using_VSCode_and_Gitlab/Using_VSCode_with_Gitlab.md

-# Using VSCode with Gitlab <!-- omit in toc -->
+# Devops - Using VSCode with Gitlab <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->

 TODO Finalize the Table of Contents with the formatting and links

-Architecture of the Gitlab server
+1. Devops Architecture
-Git Client Installation
+1. Git Client Installation
-    Default installation (Windows)
+    1. Default installation (Windows)
-    Installation Using the Thumbdrive Edition
+    1. Installation Using the Thumbdrive Edition
-    Installation on a Linux machine
+    1. Installation on a Linux machine
-VSCode IDE Installation
+1. VSCode IDE Installation
-    Default Installation (Windows)
+    1. Default Installation (Windows)
-    Installation on a Linux machine
+    1. Installation on a Linux machine
-VSCode Configuration
+1. VSCode Configuration
-    Extensions
+1. VSCode Extensions
-        Through VS Code
+    1. Installation using extend view on VSCode
-        Manual installation of extensions
+    1. Manual Installation of extensions
-    Settings
+    1. Settings
-Using VSCode with Git
+1. Using VSCode with Git
-    Git Clone
+    1. Git Clone
-    Creating new branch
+    1. Creating new branch
-    Saving changes
+    1. Saving changes
-    Reviewing changes
+    1. Reviewing changes
-    Git commit
+    1. Git commit
-    Git Push/Pull
+    1. Git Push/Pull
-Gitlab
+1. Gitlab
-    Merge request
+    1. Merge request
-    CI/CD - Pipeline setup
+    1. CI/CD - Pipeline setup
-    CI/CD - Running a Pipeline
+    1. CI/CD - Running a Pipeline

-## Architecture of the Gitlab server
+## Devops Architecture

 ![alt text](./reference_images/architecture_diagram.jpg "Architecture diagram")

 1. Perform the command git clone to the local repository
-2. Add the folder to VSCode Workspace
+1. Add the folder to VSCode Workspace
-3. Modificaton of source code through VSCode IDE
+1. Modificaton of source code through VSCode IDE
-4. Commit the changes on local repository
+1. Commit the changes on local repository
-5. Push the changes to remote repository, to the Gitlab server
+1. Push the changes to remote repository, to the Gitlab server
-6. Login into the Gitlab server through your web browser
+1. Login into the Gitlab server through your web browser
-7. Trigger deployment of the source code using Gitlab pipeline
+1. Trigger deployment of the source code using Gitlab pipeline
-8. New module gets deployed either on TEST environment or PRODUCTION environment
+1. New module gets deployed either on TEST environment or PRODUCTION environment

 ## Git Client Installation

-### Default installation (Windows)
+### Windows

 __a.__ Open the Start Menu and search "cmd":